Hylonomus: Paleoecology

 Fossils of Hylonomus have been found in the remains of fossilized club moss stumps in the Joggins Formation, Joggins, Nova Scotia, Canada.
 It is supposed that, after harsh weather, the club mosses would crash down, with the stumps eventually rotting and hollowing out.
 Small animals such as Hylonomus, seeking shelter, would enter and become trapped, starving to death.
 An alternative hypothesis is that the animals made their nests in the hollow tree stumps.

 Classification

 When first described and analyzed, Hylonomus was interpreted as a 'microsaur' or a genus ancestral to the amniote crown group.
 Subsequent early attempts at contextualizing Hylonomus using cladistic analyses have suggested affinities of Hylonomus with the earliest reptiles.
 In 2025, Jenkins and colleagues revised the phylogeny of stem reptiles based on synchrotron data and an expansive phylogenetic dataset.
 They recovered Hylonomus outside of the amniote crown, similar to the first interpretations.
 Their phylogenetic analyses placed Hylonomus diverging after the Recumbirostra but before the Captorhinidae within Tetrapoda.
 These results are displayed in the cladogram below:

-In popular culture

-Hylonomus lyelli was named the Provincial Fossil of Nova Scotia in 2002.